-6.7 Therefore it was concluded that the Reg14 Peterstow NDP would not have a likely significant effect on the River Wye (including the River Lugg) SAC, Wye Valley Woodlands and Wye Valley and Forest of Dean Bat sites SAC.
+Therefore it was concluded that the Reg14 Peterstow NDP would not have a likely significant effect on the River Wye (including the River Lugg) SAC, Wye Valley Woodlands and Wye Valley and Forest of Dean Bat sites SAC.

 Screening of modifications to NDP (Reg16)

-- 6.8 The Submission NDP (March 2018) incorporates additional policy criteria or wording to add clarity and emphasis throughout the document.
+- The Submission NDP (March 2018) incorporates additional policy criteria or wording to add clarity and emphasis throughout the document.
 Policy PTS14 which was amended and identified community areas to protect.
 Policy PTS6 reference to the sewerage network capacity within the village and the potential to phase development.
 This will give criteria for future applications to meet to support policy SD4 and ensure that the delivery of the Nutrient Management Plan is not compromised. - 6.9 Modifications made to 3 other policies of the plan are considered to be minor and would not have a significant effect on the results previously assessed.
-These were points of clarity and minor word changes. - 6.10 The revised NDP policies are therefore unlikely to result in significant effects on the European site.

-7 Assessment of the 'likely significant effects' of the submission Peterstow NDP following regulation 16 (April 2018) and implications of Sweetman case

-- 7.1 In light of the Sweetman case all policies have been reviewed to ensure compliance with the ruling.
-The finding can be found in appendix 3. - 7.2 The findings of the screening matrix can be found in the Screening Matrix in the appendix.
+These were points of clarity and minor word changes. - 6.10 The revised Reg16 Peterstow NDP would not have a likely significant effect on the River Wye (including the River Lugg) SAC, Wye Valley Woodlands and Wye Valley and Forest of Dean Bat sites SAC. - 7 Assessment of the 'likely significant effects' of the submission Peterstow NDP following examination (October 2018) and implications of Sweetman case - 7.1 The final NDP incorporates the modifications that the examiner has recommended within the examiner's report.
+These changes are to ensure that the plan meets the Basic Conditions. - 7.2 No new policies have been added following the examination, this has not added any new information that but has amalgamated a number of criteria deleted from other policies.
+Policy PTS10 has been deleted as it was not considered a land use policy.
+Most of the amendments have involved wording changes for clarity rather than emphasis or direction.
+However there have been some minor word changes to the policies.
+The main changes have occurred to policies PTS5, PTS12 and PTS17.
+These have been rescreened and results have found that none of these policies require an appropriate assessment.
+The changes have clarified and enhance these polices, helping them appropriately align with strategic policy. - 7.3 In light of the Sweetman case all policies have been reviewed to ensure compliance with the ruling at examination.
+The finding can be found in appendix 6. - 7.4 The findings of the screening matrix can be found in the Screening Matrix in the appendix.
 Colour coding was used to record the likely impacts of the policies on the European site and its qualifying habitats and species as shown in the table 1 below.